 Eight students had minor burn injuries, said the Californian.
 One student was transported by ambulance to an area hospital, then airlifted by helicopter to a hospital in Bakersfield (110 miles north of Los Angeles) for treatment.

 Later in the day, 15-20 students were reporting irritation and sickness.
-Articles said the students were reevaluated.
+Reports said the students were reevaluated.
 “They were treated at school by the nurse or were picked up by parents,” it was reported.